 VHF Data Exchange System

 ITU introduced a standard with options for 25 kHz, 50 kHz, and 100 kHz channels at an on air (not throughput) data rates up to 307.2 kbps to improve spectrum efficiency in 2012.
-ITU has issued new Recommendation ITU-R M.2092-1 Technical characteristics for a VHF data exchange system in the VHF maritime mobile band.
 VHF data exchange system (VDES) integrates the components of VHF data exchange (VDE), application specific messages (ASM) and the automatic identification system (AIS) in the VHF maritime mobile band.
-This recommendation provides the technical characteristics of ASM and VDE.
+ITU Recommendation ITU-R M.2092 “Technical characteristics for a VHF data exchange system in the VHF maritime mobile band” provides the technical characteristics of ASM and VDE.
+ITU Recommendation ITU-R M.1371 “Technical characteristics for an automatic identification system using time division multiple access in the VHF maritime mobile frequency band” provides the technical characteristics of AIS.• Development of the VDES, the concepts of VDES, the role within the e-Navigation concept of IMO and the potential of VDES in the maritime environment and the use cases supported by VDES are described in IALA Guideline G1117 “VHF Data Exchange System (VDES) Overview”.

-The ASM uses Phase Shift Keyed (PSK) and the VDE a range of different modulation methods dependent on the Radio Frequency environment.
+The ASM uses π/4 Quadrature Phase Shift Keying (π/4-QPSK) modulation and the VDE uses a range of different modulation methods dependent on the Radio Frequency environment.
 VDES has both a bi-directional Terrestrial and a Satellite component.
 A VDES transceiver can communicate with AIS, ASM and VDE Terrestrial and Satellite systems.